In this article, we explore how sales enablement, also known as revenue enablement, is changing and how to use technology to increase revenue.

 Likewise, when marketing and sales don’t communicate, there’s a good chance the primary mechanism for lead generation (whitepapers and eBooks) will miss the mark.
 By regularly consulting with your sales team, you can help ensure that this doesn’t happen.

-Focus on creating gated content that provides insights that cannot be found elsewhere or tackle a specific problem your prospects and/or customers have in incredible detail.
+Focus on creating gated content that provides insights that cannot be found elsewhere or tackles a specific problem your prospects and/or customers have in incredible detail.

 Salespeople love to have good references to share with prospects, so make sure to refresh your case study library regularly.